qudratyunusov/qudratyunusov/Game-Patches.md

 This page lists the current existing community patches for RPCS3's game patching system.
 To use them, create a `patch.yml` file on RPCS3's root directory and add one or more of the following patches to it.

+**To get the PPU hash from your executable:** Boot the game once, open RPCS3.log afterwards with a text editor and search for 'PPU executable hash'.
+On that line, you'll find your executable's PPU hash, which you can then replace on game patches when required.

 ---